alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I don't understand a word of it, but I try not to let it discourage me.
 It's my first week.
 There's no way I should know what they're talking about.

 The same song and dance continues for the next two weeks.
+Eventually, I hit on investigating Monte Carlo Tree Search.
-My lectures have 1-2 hour gaps, and I spend them doing research.
-By which I mean reading the simplest reference I can find, in a desperate bid to find something I can even comprehend.
+My lectures are separated by 1-2 hour gaps, and I spend them doing research.
+By which I mean reading
+the simplest reference I can find, in a desperate bid to find something I can even comprehend.
 I also go to weekly group meetings.
 Every presentation loses me on literally the first slide, but there's free lunch, so I can't complain.